Educational Outreach Overview

 We strive to increase scientific and engineering literacy, and to promote awareness of career opportunities in materials science and engineering.
 These activities, which highlight ongoing research of the MRSEC at Harvard, include:

-- Science and Cooking — In 2010, David Weitz and Michael Brenner, with postdoctoral fellows Otger Campas and Amy Rowat (now faculty at UCSB and UCLA), developed the highly popular undergraduate course Science and Cooking: From Haute Cuisine to Soft Matter Science (chemistry).
-This course is now offered each fall for Harvard undergraduates.
-The Harvard team works closely with renowned chefs such as Joanne Chang, to develop course content for each week of the course, which culminates into a final project for each student.
-Students are tasked with delving into the scientific concepts of a recipe or culinary invention, or designing a scientific solution to a culinary problem.
+- Science and Cooking — In 2010, David Weitz and Michael Brenner, with postdoctoral fellows Otger Campas and Amy Rowat (now faculty at UCSB and UCLA), developed the highly popular undergraduate course (GENED 1104), which is also available on edX.org Science and Cooking: From Haute Cuisine to Soft Matter Science (chemistry).
+This course is now offered each fall for Harvard undergraduates, and taught by Pia Sorensen and David Weitz.
+The Harvard team works closely with renowned chefs such as Joanne Chang to develop course content for each week of the course, which culminates into a final project for each student.
+Students are tasked with delving into the scientific concepts of a recipe or culinary invention, or design a scientific solution to a culinary problem.
 In conjunction with the course, each chef also co-presents a public lecture each week with Weitz and Brenner.

 Learn more about Public Engagement